Rei-SwitchBot/faq/en-us/Mini Robot Vacuum K10＋.md

 ---
-### What Is the Angle of Slope at Which SwitchBot Mini Robot Vacuum K10+ / K10+ Pro Can Travel?
+### What Is the Angle of Slope at Which SwitchBot Mini Robot Vacuum K10+ Can Travel?

 Last Updated: 2023 August 4

-Related Products: SwitchBot Mini Robot Vacuum K10+ / K10+ Pro
+Related Products: SwitchBot Mini Robot Vacuum K10+

 It is possible to run up to 17 degrees.

 ---
-### What Is the Battery Capacity of  SwitchBot Mini Robot Vacuum K10+ / K10+ Pro?
+### What Is the Battery Capacity of  SwitchBot Mini Robot Vacuum K10+?

 Last Updated: 2023 August 4

-Related Products: SwitchBot Mini Robot Vacuum K10+ / K10+ Pro
+Related Products: SwitchBot Mini Robot Vacuum K10+

 The battery capacity is 3200mAh.
 It can clean up to 120m² when fully charged, and if the cleaning area exceeds 120m² , it will return to the garbage collection station once and will automatically clean from the original position after charging.

 ---
-### What Is the Battery Life of SwitchBot Mini Robot Vacuum K10+ / K10+ Pro?
+### What Is the Battery Life of SwitchBot Mini Robot Vacuum K10+?

 Last Updated: 2023 August 4

-Related Products: SwitchBot Mini Robot Vacuum K10+ / K10+ Pro
+Related Products: SwitchBot Mini Robot Vacuum K10+

 Battery life varies greatly depending on the customer's usage environment, but